NotDarkn/ultradocs/docs/speedrun-tech.md

   </tr>
   <tr>
     <td>
-      Jumping soon after landing to preserve horizontal momentum.
+      Jump soon after landing to preserve horizontal momentum.
 The sooner you jump, the more momentum you preserve (100% on a frame 1 jump).
     </td>
     <td width="100px">
       1. Have momentum <br />
-      2. Jump the frame you touch the ground
+      2. Jump as soon as you hit the ground
     </td>
     <td width="200px">
         <video width="300" height="auto" loop controls muted>